RegardsOss/RegardsOss.github.io/_docs/development/regards/dam/plugins/data-source-plugins.md

 ## Overview

-> This extension point allows you to crawl datas from any source into the REGARDS catalog.
+> This extension point allows you to crawl data from any source into the REGARDS catalog.
 {: .tip .plus}

 REGARDS provides many implementation of this extension point :